Gandharva: In Hinduism

 In Hindu law, a gandharva marriage is one contracted by mutual consent and without formal rituals.

 Gandharvas are mentioned extensively in the epic Mahabharata as associated with the devas (as dancers and singers) and with the yakshas, as formidable warriors.
 They are mentioned as spread across various territories.Some of the most prominent gandharvas include Tumburu, Visvavasu (who was the father of Pramadvara), Chitrangada (who killed Chitrangada, the son of Shantanu and Satyavati), Chitrasena (with whom the Kauravas and Pandavas fought in the Ghosha-yatra), Drumila (the biological father of Kamsa in some texts), and Candavega (king of gandharvas who invaded the city of Purañjana).

 Parentage

 Various parentage is given for the gandharvas.
 They are called the creatures of Prajapati, of Brahma, of Kashyapa and Pradha, of the Munis, of Arishta, or of Vāc.

 The Bhagavata Purana mentions that when Brahma, during creation, saw the activities of some sexually active asuras, he laughed.
 From his laughter were produced the gandharvas.

+Worship

+Hindu worship of Gandharvas is extremely rare across India and is mostly seen in the southern state of Kerala.
+In the state, Gandharvas are enshrined in temples, sometimes along with Yakshi and prayed to for fertility and good fortune.
+It believed that earning the ire of the Gandharvas will result in Gandharva dosha, a curse which will have adverse effect on those who are cursed, especially in terms of fertility and childbirth.
+In addition, Kerala also has the tradition of Gandharvanpattu, a type of theyyam and kalampattu ritual meant to invoke the Gandharvas.

+Some temples in Kerala where Gandharvas are enshrined as deities are: